& Susan Patterson, Master Gardener

 What are Pirate Bugs?

-Minute pirate bugs are tiny insects that are usually less than one-fifth inch long.
+Minute pirate bugs are tiny insects that are usually less than one-fifth inch (5 mm.) long.
 They are black or dark purple with white markings at the tips of their wings so that they appear to have white bands when the wings are closed.
-Nymphs are generally between a yellow-orange color and brown and are shaped like a teardrop.
+Nymphs are generally between a yellow-orange and brown color and shaped like a teardrop.

 A beneficial pirate bug feeds by inserting its mouthparts into its prey and sucking out the body fluids.
 Both the nymphs and the adults feed in this way.
 They sometimes feed on tender plants as well by sucking sap from the leaves, but the damage they leave behind is minimal.
 Occasionally they will nip a human, but the bite is only a temporary irritation.